Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 The LED on the top of the radio also turns red to indicate the radio is transmitting

-## Programming Channels and Talkgroups for use with OpenGD77
+## Programming Channels and Talkgroups for use with the firmware

-**NOTE**: You cannot use the standard Radioddity CPS to write to a GD-77 flashed with the OpenGD77 firmware.
+**NOTE**: You cannot use the standard Radioddity CPS, of Baofeng CPS, to write to a radio flashed with the firmware.
 If you wish to use the Radioddity CPS the radio will need to run the official Radioddity firmware.
-Once the codeplug has been written to the GD-77 with your ID and callsign, you can then flash the OpenGD77 firmware to the radio and it will then read and operate with the code plug written to it with the standard firmware and CPS software.
+Once the codeplug has been written to the radio with your ID and callsign, you can then flash the firmware to the radio and it will then read and operate with the code plug written to it with the standard firmware and CPS software.

 As an alternative to the Radioddity CPS you can use the latest version of the “Community CPS” by Roger Clark that includes support for OpenGD77.
 Community CPS supports both the official GD77 firmware and OpenGD77.

 Please download the latest GD77 Community CPS from here:
 <https://github.com/rogerclarkmelbourne/radioddity_gd-77_cps/raw/master/installer/RadioddityGD77CPS31XCommunityEditionInstaller.exe>

-Another alternative is to use the OpenGD77 CPS, which has functionalities specificially designed for OpenGD77.
+Another alternative is to use the OpenGD77 CPS, which has functionalities specificially designed for the firmware.
 Some highlights include:

 * 80 channels per zone
 * "TG lists" instead of "Rx lists" to define TalkGroups assigned per channel for Left-Right scrolling